top of page

 Frequently asked questions

-Full Arm Sleeves, Backpieces, and Single-Day Pieces are my primary focus.
+Full Arm Sleeves, Full front Torso, Backpieces, and Single-Day Pieces are my primary focus.

 I do not do Traditional, Tribal, Japanese, Lettering, or Celtic tattoos—there are great artists who specialize in these styles and can serve you better.